leo0514/vpc-on-classic-network/getting-started.md

 {: help}
 {: support}

-New!
-Check out Virtual Private Cloud for generation 2 virtual server profiles.
-For more information, see [Getting started with Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started).
+Newer generation available.
+For more information, see [Getting started with Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started) for generation 2 compute resources.
-{:tip}
+{:important}

 To get started with networking for {{site.data.keyword.vpc_full}} (Gen 1 compute):